tatinzzz/Final-Task-3/README.md

 # Final-Task-3
-This portfolio shows how to learn MySQL by building and maintaining a product database.
+This task shows how to learn MySQL by building and maintaining a product database.
 To properly arrange a database using simple SQL, the procedure include building a table, applying constraints, introducing legitimate goods, and changing table columns

 ## Step 1: Create a Product table
 - Create a table named products